JakaKokosar/selected_topics_in_computer_systems_1/README.md

 # Benchmark Setup

-## sccat vs time library
+## sacct vs time library
-We decided to use `sccat` to extract the runtimes of the python script.
+We decided to use `sacct` to extract the runtimes of the python script.
 What we found is that those times differ significantly from time measured in python script.
-We suspect this is because `sccat` times probably also consider the time it takes for the resources to be allocated.
+We suspect this is because `sacct` times probably also consider the time it takes for the resources to be allocated.
 For example, when we ran a `sbatch` with 1024 tasks and 1 CPU core and printed compute times for all tasks (using the time library in python), we got ranging values from 4 to 5s (per task).
-If we do `sccat` of that job, the raw elapsed time is around 14s.
+If we do `sacct` of that job, the raw elapsed time is around 14s.
 This was just one example, but we consistently noticed the difference in our experiments.

 ## slower nodes
 We also noticed that the same jobs would have slower runtimes on smaller nodes.
 In our experiments, we decided to always use the following flag: